NFYK13012U Cluster Architectures and Computations

 2. Design a cluster-computer for a specific purpose

 The overall purpose of this course is to enable the student to write high performance parallel applications on cluster-type architectures.
 In addition the successful candidate will become familiar with a number of classic parallel computer architectures and a set of high performance scientific applications.

 The students will understand the challenges in addressing parallelization of applications and limitations of the available hardware.
 In addition the students should have an ingrained skeptic approach to commercially presented buzzwords and benchmarks and be able to objectively select the best platform for a given problem.

 - Type of assessment

 - Continuous assessmentThe class is evaluated through a set of reports that is written throughout the class.
 The final grade is the average of the best 3 reports.
-Each of these 3 reports must be passed separately with a grade of at least 02.

 - All aids allowed

 - Marking scale

 - 7-point grading scale

 Rexam: Three reports plus one week take home exam.
 The reports will be with known subjects identical to three of the reports given during the course.
 Approved reports from the course may be re-submitted, but will be re-evaluated.
 The take-home exam will be issued with an unknown subject.
 All four parts count equally in the final grade.